 At Planting Out:

-Because fungus gnats can have a significant impact on the rate of growth of your plants, it is essential that they are controlled immediately.
+Because fungus gnats can have a significant impact on the rate of growth of your plants and be a vector for plant pathogens, it is essential that they are controlled immediately and preventatively.
 Apply Stratiolaelaps scimitus or Gaeolaelaps gillespiei, if allowed (subsequently referring to both as Ss) at a rate of 250 mites per square meter.
 Skipping plants can work in clean houses, as the Ss will disperse themselves quite well.
 Within one week apply nematodes at the recommended rate if growing wet, or if the media supports Fungus Gnats.
 This application will have two effects; first, they will kill some of the fungus gnats and second, they will act as a food source for the Ss, which will help them disperse into the entire crop and establish.
 If there is a very high count of fungus gnats you should consider altering the soil mix slightly, as even subtle variations in the soil mix will have significant impact on whether or not the fungus gnats will explode in population.
 Raw potato slices (or frozen French Fries) should be used to monitor the relative numbers and stages of the fungus gnat larvae.
 Try placing a slice of potato on the soil surface for a known time (usually overnight).
 The fungus gnat larvae are attracted to the potato and, when lifted, will give you a relative count.
 Repeated monitoring for the same duration of exposure will give you an indication whether the problem is getting better or worse.
 If the soil is loose, Atheta coriaria, the Rove beetle should also be applied at 0.1 to 1.0 per square meter, just once.

 Apply Encarsia Max at a rate of 0.25 per square meter if no whitefly is detected.
 At one to two whitefly per yellow card per week increase rate to 1 per square meter.
 See below; Whitefly Strategy Overview.